FOR IMMEDIATE RELEASE

 Contact: Janice L. Benton

-Three judges, representing the Dioceses of Toledo and Wichita, and the Archdiocese of Detroit, selected St. Francis of Assisi Catholic Church after reviewing numerous applications from across the United States.
-In their review, the judges looked at ways parishes demonstrate a deep commitment to parishioners with disabilities, providing access for full participation in all aspects of parish life: sacramental, catechetical, social, ministerial, and community service.
+Three judges, representing the Archdiocese of Portland in Oregon and Dioceses of Wichita and Des Moines selected Saint Rose of Lima Parish after reviewing numerous applications from across the United States.
+In their review, the judges looked at ways parishes demonstrate a deep commitment to parishioners with disabilities providing access for full participation in all aspects of parish life: sacramental, catechetical, social, ministerial, and community service.

-By granting this award to St. Francis of Assisi Catholic Church, NCPD and Loyola Press hope to show parishes large and small, old and new, that sowing seeds of welcome to persons with disabilities and making accommodations for all to partake at the Lord’s Table produces a bountiful harvest that nourishes the entire parish.
+By granting this award to Saint Rose of Lima Parish, NCPD and Loyola Press hope to show parishes large and small, old and new, that sowing seeds of welcome to persons with disabilities and making accommodations for all to partake at the Lord’s Table produces a bountiful harvest that nourishes the entire parish.

 Since 1982, the National Catholic Partnership on Disability (NCPD) has served the